LiamWalshWeb/GuestBlogging/AccessAdvertising/The-Triforce-of-Front-End-Development/README.md

 ![Oh my god!!!](omg.gif)

 All of this saves time and in turn saves money.
 The community has taken no time at all in creating they're own generators.
-Some of my favourite's include `TODO: Favourite's` all of which add to a bigger base of generators to choose from for the right situation.
+Some of my favourite's include [SSH](https://github.com/chuckmo/grunt-ssh), [Google PageSpeed](https://github.com/jrcryer/grunt-pagespeed), [Autoshot](https://github.com/Ferrari/grunt-autoshot) and [Build Control](https://github.com/robwierzbowski/grunt-build-control). all of which add to a bigger base of generators to choose from for the right situation.

 ## Grunt